MicronOxford/ImageAnalysisPractical/README.md

 # ImageAnalysisPractical
 Biomedical image analysis Engineering practical

-Repository to try and setup a cloud based image analysis practical for the engineering and other future courses we teach.
+Repository to for cloud based intro to python.
+Click on the button below to launch it as a cloud based application.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/MicronOxford/ImageAnalysisPractical/master?filepath=index.ipynb)